tvass/puppet-iproute2/README.md

 ##Operating Systems Support

 This is tested on these OS:
-- Debian 7, Scientific Linux
+- Debian 7/8, Red Hat, Scientific Linux

 ##Development